Tampa Bike Accident Lawyer

 Injuries involving bike-on-car crashes can be catastrophic for cyclists.
 If you’ve sustained an injury in a bike accident, it’s helpful to reach out to the Tampa personal injury lawyers at Williams Law, P.A. to see how we can help you understand your legal options for your Tampa bike crash injury.
 Our Tampa bike accident attorneys have been representing bicyclists in the Tampa Bay area for over 20 years, and we know what it takes to get the compensation you need to make a full and last recovery.
-If you or a loved one have been involved in a bike accident in Tampa, our attorneys can help.
+If you or a loved one have been involved in a bike accident in Tampa, our bicycle accident attorneys can help.
 Contact us today for a FREE initial consultation to see how we can help you with your case!

 Cars have a legal obligation to “share the road” with bicyclists.
 Unfortunately, not every driver follows these rules.
-Bicyclists incur injury on America’s roadways every year.
+Bicyclists incur injuries on America’s roadways every year.
 In 2015, nearly 45,000 bicyclists were injured and an additional 838 lost their lives while riding their bikes.

 Common Causes of Tampa Bike Accidents

 Bike-related injuries occur far too often on Tampa roads.
 Typically, it’s a car doing the damage in these accidents and the biker is the one sustaining the most injuries.
 Most bike accident injuries in Tampa are caused by negligent drivers who:

 - Open a car door in the way of a passing cyclist

 - Do not leave enough room between their car and bicyclist

 - Fail to yield to bike riders in intersections